Skip to main content

 concept

-Finality reflects confidence that a transaction won’t be reversed.
-In PoW chains, finality is probabilistic and increases with confirmations; in BFT-style consensus, finality can be explicit once validators sign a checkpoint.
+Finality reflects confidence that a transaction will not be reversed.
+In proof-of-work chains, finality is probabilistic and increases with confirmations; in BFT-style proof-of-stake systems, finality may be explicit once validators sign a checkpoint.

 2